Balladebits/Balladebits/README.md

 I don't trust ppl Easily (I Have Serious Trusting Issues so don't send me friend request without at least chat with me, i'll insta decline)

-Please do not copy or inspo my Skins

 I'm NOT an artist but i like drawing sometimes

-I'm In:
-- +18 Server: mostly at the Docks
-- +18 Spanish/Portuguese: Docks & Café

 DNI if:
 - Minor (Unless friends or +17)